okanulkr/oauth-openid-authguard/README.md

 Brief,

-1. `Client Credentials Flow` (Machine 2 machine) is used in this example.
+1. `Client Credentials Flow` (Machine 2 Machine) is used in this example.
 2. `Code as configuration` approach was used for conciseness.
 3. For the sake of example, no keys or secrets are hidden in .env files